Payum/Payum/UPGRADE.md

 * Twig 1.x is no longer supported
 * `Payum\Core\Action\GetCurrencyAction` does not accept any constructor arguments anymore and uses alcohol/iso4217 by default
 * Support for Propel storage has been removed
+* The signatures in `src/Payum/Core/Registry/GatewayRegistryInterface.php` has been changed to add strict types.
+  * Any custom class implementing this interface should update their signature.
+The new signatures are:
+    * `public function getGateway(string $name): GatewayInterface;`
+    * `public function getGateways(): array;`

 ## 1.5.0